 Athlete Photo Gallery

-At just 19 years old, New Jersey’s Mike Rossi has an impressive résumé of NorAm success.
-He had seven top-10 NorAm results (including two podiums) under his belt coming into the 2011 season.
-Rossi then found a new gear and captured the 2011 overall title with his first two wins and three other podiums.
-He proved he could hang with the World Cup crowd by winning a bronze medal at U.S. Championships.
+At just 20 years old, New Jersey’s Mike Rossi has an impressive résumé of NorAm success.
+He had seven top-10 NorAm results, including two podiums, under his belt coming into the 2011 season.
+He then found a new gear and captured the 2011 overall title with his first two wins and three other podiums.
+Then he proved he could hang with the World Cup crowd by winning a bronze medal at U.S. Championships.

 The 2012 season brought Rossi yet another opportunity to expand on his portfolio.
-He started by raking in six NorAm podiums, including two wins, and then by taking the silver medal at the U.S. National Championships.
+He started by raking in six NorAm podiums and two wins, and he then went on to snatch a silver medal at the U.S. Championships.

-However, the 2013 season was definitely Rossi's breakout year.
-The highlight came at beloved Deer Valley, where he landed a third-place finish, the first World Cup podium of his young career.
-Rossi finished the season with five top-15 results to catapult him from the C-team to the B-team.
+Despite his past success, the 2013 season was Rossi’s breakout year.
+The moment came at beloved Deer Valley, where he landed a third place finish, the first World Cup podium of his young career.
+Rossi finished the season with five top-15 results.
+It was no surprise that 2014 was just as successful, as Rossi earned three top-ten finishes, including a sixth place in Lake Placid and then a bronze at U.S. Championships.

 FIS Junior World Championships